Refreryo/refreryo-revolution.github.io/docs/support.md

 ---

-We typically respond to support requests within 24-48 hours.
+We typically respond to support requests within 24-48 hours or more - this depends on the timezone.